mpeschel10/sweng-2023-fall-methods/README.md

 # sweng-2023-fall-methods
-Homework project for CMPSC 487W project 2: a database and client for html response codes.
+Homework project for CMPSC 487W project 2: a database and client for HTTP response codes.

 Image uploading is not supported.